Francesco149/gopher/blog/000004-wiiu-void-linux.md

 note: run `source ~/.bashrc` to refresh aliases without relogging

-for the desktop I have my own fork of dwm and st which I compile and install from source
+for the desktop I have my own fork of dwm which I compile and install from source

     xi libX11-devel libxcb-devel libXft-devel gcc make dmenu xorg-minimal libXinerama-devel \
-       pkg-config harfbuzz-devel xf86-video-fbdev mesa-dri
+       pkg-config harfbuzz-devel xf86-video-fbdev mesa-dri xterm
     cd /path/to/dwm
-    sudo make install
-    cd /path/to/st
     sudo make install

 and this is my `~/.xinitrc` (install xset nitrogen and clipmenu)